 - Leptonycteris nivalis

 - North America, USA, Texas

 Pronunciation: lep-toh-nick-ter-is ni-val-is

-In Texas, these bats occur in agave and desert-scrub woodlands at elevations of 4,900 to 7,500 feet.
+In Texas, Mexican Long-nosed Bats occur in agave and desert-scrub woodlands at elevations of 4,900 to 7,500 feet.
 They are seldom found far from the agaves and cacti upon which they depend.
 These bats are found north of the U.S. border only from June to August.
 They roost in caves, abandoned mines, and cliff-face cavities in groups ranging from a few to several thousand.
-Many appear to make relatively long seasonal migrations, remaining active in warm climates year-round.
+Many appear to make relatively long seasonal migrations and remain active in warm climates year-round.
 These bats are seldom seen except at night at hummingbird feeders.